charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 Create a new project based on **Week08-Single-Page-Express**.
 Alternatively, copy your **Bitly Refine** or **Twitter Refine** application into a new folder labeled: **Week08-Midterm**.
 If you copied a project, make all the appropriate changes regarding the name of the application.
 When changing the title in **/routes/index.js** make sure to include your name.
 For instance: **midterm-lastname**.

-Your modified app should have the following.
+Your modified app should have the following as shown in this video:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/GZIvzVE5eD0" frameborder="0" allowfullscreen></iframe>

 Four radio buttons in a panel labeled **Image Source**: